-Passage Falls is a 5.1 mile lightly trafficked out and back trail located near Livingston, MT that features a waterfall and is rated as moderate.
+Passage Falls is a 5.1 mile lightly trafficked out and back trail located near Livingston, Montana that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Hike was great!
 Worth seeing Passage Falls.
 Storm came in & had a long hike back but still great.
 We stayed at the Snowbank Campground about 3 miles west of the trail.
 Great camp hosts and clean campground.

 This is a great hike ... gurgling stream in a valley lined with a lot of fallen trees, rock fields, bird song, and wild flowers.
 However, the information about the trail is not accurate.
 According to our GPS, the distance from the parking lot/trail head to the waterfall was closer to 6.2 miles and the elevation change over the course of the trail was closer to 600 feet.
 It is possible that the elevation differential between the trail head and the falls is the 480 feet noted, but in between, there are several higher points.
 It took us a lot longer than we planned.

 Two harmless snakes crossed our path as they left their grassy hiding places and went on their way but they moved fast and I almost stepped on both.
 That would have wrecked my day ... and theirs.